WOWQ (FM)

-WOWQ (101.7 MHz) is an American FM radio station physically located in Johnstown, Pennsylvania, but licensed to the community of Central City, Pennsylvania.
+WOWQ (101.7 MHz) is a FM radio station licensed to Central City, Pennsylvania, and serving Johnstown, Pennsylvania.
 The classic hits formatted station currently is a simulcast of WOWY 103.1 FM State College.
 The station is owned by Seven Mountains Media, LLC.

 History

 Beginnings as WCCS

 For many years, this station was known as WYSN, "Sunny 101".
 Licensed to Central City in Somerset County, the station first went on the air October 19, 1972 as WCCS, whose calls are used today by an AM station north of Somerset County in Homer City.
 The original owner of the station was Central Broadcasting Company, with Ben Jones serving as the company's president.
 The station initially played a mix of easy listening and country music, with polka programming on the weekends.

 Coincidentally, the construction permit for WCCS in Homer City was once owned by the former Ridge Communications, this station's competitor, known then as WVSC (today as WGGI) and WVSC-FM (today as WLKJ).
 Ridge Communications had sold the license for the Homer City Station in 1982 after failing to raise enough capital to put it on the air.